researchstudio-sat/webofneeds/webofneeds/won-node-webapp/doc/linked-data-paging.md

 **modification date parameter** specifies resources in relation to a certain modification date:

     modifiedafter: returns needs or connections that have been modified after a specified date using ISO 8601 format (UTC).
-For connections the modification date is calculated by the creation date of their last event.

 This parameter currently does **NOT** support paging and cannot be used with the other paging parameters together (except with "deep").